Removability results for subharmonic functions, for separately subharmonic functions, for harmonic functions, for separately harmonic functions and for holomorphic functions, a survey: Introduction

 \subsection{An outline}

-We will consider extension problems for subharmonic, separately subharmonic, harmonic and holomorphic functions.
-Our results are based on an extension result for subharmonic functions, see Theorem~1 in Section~2 below.
-The starting point for this result is a result of Blanchet \cite{Bl95}, Theorem~3.1, p.
-312. As a matter of fact, Blanchet has shown that hypersurfaces of class ${\mathcal{C}}^1$ are removable singularities for subharmonic functions, provided the considered subharmonic functions satisfy certain extra assumptions.
-Previously we have shown that, in certain cases, it is sufficient that the exceptional sets are of finite (n-1)-dimensional Hausdorff measure, see \cite{Ri15}, Theorem, p.
-568, \cite{Ri16$_1$}, Theorem~3, p.~51, and \cite{Ri16$_2$}, Theorem~1, p.~154, and these results we now improve.
-Moreover, we give related results for separately subharmonic functions, see Theorem~2 in Section~3 below.
+We will consider extension problems for subharmonic, separately subharmonic, harmonic, separately harmonic and for holomorphic functions.
+Our results will be based on an extension result for subharmonic functions, see Theorem~1 below in Section~2, and also \cite{Ri19}, Theorem~1, p.~61.
+As a matter of fact, our Theorem~1 is a refined version of our previous result, see \cite{Ri15}, Theorem, p.~568, and \cite{Ri16$_2$}, Theorem~1, p.~154.
+With the aid of this previous version of Theorem~1, we have already given certain extension results for harmonic and for holomorphic functions, see \cite{Ri16$_1$}, Theorem~3, p.~51, and \cite{Ri16$_2$}, Theorem~2, p.~155, Theorem~3, p.~156.
+Using now this improved version of Theorem~1, we slightly improve these results in Theorem~3 and in Theorem~5 below in Sections~4 and 6.

-In Sections 4 and 5 we will apply our subharmonic function result Theorem~1 below to get extension results both for harmonic and for holomorphic functions.
-In addition, in subsection~5.4, in Theorem~5 we give a related result for holomorphic functions.
+With the aid of our Theorem~1, we have also given an extension result for separately subharmonic functions, see \cite{Ri19}, Theorem~2, p.~62, and Corollary~2, p.~64.
+Now we slightly improve the proof of this result in Theorem~2 below in Section~3.
+Moreover, and as a new result, we give an extension result for separately harmonic functions, see Theorem~4 and Corollary~4 below in Section 5.
+As an additional new result, we give in Theorem~6 below in Section~6, an extension result for holomorphic functions, which is slightly related to our holomorphic function extension results Theorem~5 and Corollary~5.

+Observe that the starting point for our results and especially for our Theorem~1, is a result of Blanchet \cite{Bl95}, Theorem~3.1, p.
+312. As a matter of fact, in his result Blanchet has shown that hypersurfaces of class ${\mathcal{C}}^1$ are removable singularities for subharmonic functions, provided the considered subharmonic functions satisfy certain extra assumptions.